Pyithu Hluttaw

-After the 2010 general election, Thura Shwe Mann was elected as the first Speaker of House of Representatives.
+After the 2010 general election, Thura Shwe Mann was elected as the first Speaker of the Pyithu Hluttaw.
 The last elections to the Pyithu Hluttaw were held in November 2015.
 At its first meeting on 1 February 2016, Win Myint and T Khun Myat were elected as Speaker and Deputy Speaker of the Pyithu Hluttaw.

-As of 8 November 2015, 90% of the members are men (389 members) and 10% women (44 members).
+As of 8 November 2015, 90% of the members are men (389 members) and 10% are women (44 members).

 After the coup d'état on 1 February 2021, the Pyidaungsu Hluttaw was dissolved by Acting President Myint Swe, who declared a one-year state of emergency and transferred all legislative powers to Commander-in-Chief of Defence Services Min Aung Hlaing.